 Amazon Redshift Destination Configuration Page image

 That is it.
-Hevo takes care of all the heavy-weight lifting to ensure that the data from Twitter Ads to Redshift data warehouse, in a hassle-free fashion, in real-time with no cost.
+Hevo takes care of all the heavy-weight lifting to ensure that the data from Twitter Ads is transferred to the Redshift data warehouse in a hassle-free fashion, in real-time with no cost.

 Conclusion